 The Feast of Tabernacles

 This is a seven-day feast with a Sabbath falling on the first and eighth days.
 (Yes, this is how the Bible describes it.)
 It is a past memorial of the wilderness wandering (Leviticus 23:43) and holds many lessons for our future.
 It is a time of Thanksgiving for God’s blessings and a time to rejoice that the burden of sin has been lifted off of us.
 A time to respect the temporary shelter that God has given us here on earth while He prepares to lead us into the promised New Earth.

-It is celebrated by building a wilderness shelter made of tree branches on the first day which you will live in for seven days while you rejoice before the Lord (Leviticus 23:40-43).
+It is celebrated by building a wilderness shelter made of tree branches on the first day.
+You continue to live in this booth for seven days while you rejoice before the Lord (Leviticus 23:40-43).
 It is also the time to remember the poor among you and provide a way for them to attend the Feast, perhaps even paying their wages so they too can take off the whole week to celebrate (Deuteronomy 14:28-29; 26:12; Luke 14:13; John 13:29).
 Some of the many lessons of this Holiday are:

 - Our homes are only temporary shelter as we journey to a promised land—The Earth Made New.